NiklasVesper/ImagingCytometryTools/README.md

-ImagingCytometryTools
+<h3 align="center">ImagingCytometryTools</h3>

-The main problem of tissue data analysis is the segmentation of cells.
+The key problem of multiplex tissue imaging data analysis is the segmentation of cells.
 Generalist segmentation algorithms like Cellpose and Deepcell significantly improved on that, but these algorithms only allow cellular and/or nuclear segmentation that are independent from each other.

-ImagingCytometryTools is a collection of scripts for the analysis of multiplex tissue imaging data, with a focus on Imaging Mass Cytometry, but it can be adapted for any other imaging method.
+ImagingCytometryTools is a collection of scripts , with a focus on Imaging Mass Cytometry, but it can be adapted for any other imaging method.

 The foundation the analysis is a CellProfiler pipeline with Cellpose as a plugin:
 (https://github.com/CellProfiler/CellProfiler-plugins/tree/master)